prestia/fiddly/beat/access-beat-ecu-and-main-relay.md

 {: .aside-title }
 > Aside: Why not clean your Beat?
 >
 > Your Beat is 30+ years old at this point.
 It's probably accumulated some gunk and grime in odd places.
-Now's a great time to start cleaning some of the harder to reach places as you remove panels from the car.
+Now's a great time to start cleaning some of the hard-to-reach spots as you remove panels from the car.
 >
 > ![Picture of the center trim piece being cleaned.](../assets/img/access-beat-ecu-and-main-relay/clean-odd-surfaces.jpg)